ghyslain/ghyslain.me/bookshelf.md

 ---
 layout: bookshelf
-title: A Junior Data Scientist Bookshelf - Ghyslain Gaillard
+title: Machine Learning Bookshelf - Ghyslain Gaillard
 keywords: "machine learning bookshelf, machine learning books, data science books, learn data science, python for machine learning, books, free books"
-description: "I am a Junior Data Scientist based in London.
-I share a list of machine learning books that are now on my bookshelf."
+description: "I share a list of machine learning books that are now on my bookshelf."
 ---

-# A Junior Data Scientist Bookshelf
+# Machine Learning Bookshelf

 **Hi!** I am a Junior Data Scientist based in London with a strong background in Engineering Sciences.
 I have been self-learning Machine Learning and related skills throughout the past year, leveraging my background in Maths and Engineering Sciences.